Internal Audit Department

 Status of the Head of Internal Audit

-The Head of Internal Audit at Parliament is the Chief Internal Auditor who reports to the Controlling Officer on functional duties and to the Assistant Clerk on administrative duties.
+The Head of Internal Audit at Parliament is the Director (Internal Audit) who reports to the Controlling Officer on functional duties and to the Deputy Clerk (Administration), on administrative duties.

 Audit Committee

-The Public Finance Act of 2004 requires each ministry, department and statutory corporation to establish an audit committee.
+The Public Finance Management Act of 2018 requires each ministry, department and statutory corporation to establish an audit committee.

 The functions of the audit committee are: